kjon-life/vscode-paste-image/GITHUB_RELEASE.md

    - Click the "Create a new release" button (or "Draft a new release")

 3. **Fill in the release information**
-   - Tag version: `v0.1.0`
+   - Tag version: `v0.1.2`
-   - Release title: `VS Code Paste Image v0.1.0`
+   - Release title: `VS Code Paste Image v0.1.2`
-   - Description: Copy and paste the content from RELEASE_NOTES.md
+   - Description: Copy and paste the content from RELEASE_NOTES.md for version 0.1.2

 4. **Upload the VSIX file**
-   - Drag and drop the `vscode-paste-image-0.1.0.vsix` file into the "Attach binaries" section
+   - Drag and drop the `vscode-paste-image-0.1.2.vsix` file into the "Attach binaries" section
    - Alternatively, click "Upload assets" and select the file

 5. **Publish the release**